Compass Minerals Presents MicroActive Technology at Fertilizer Conference

 At this year’s Latin American Fertilizer Conference, Produquímica, a Compass Minerals company, introduced MicroActive™ technology, an innovative alternative to coating NPK (nitrogen, phosphorus and potassium) fertilizer granules with micronutrients.

-“MicroActive technology is available in a product line with different nutrient ratios that were developed based on the demands of the micronutrient market,” said Michel Castellani, Produquímica research and development manager.
-“It was essential to use special and high-purity raw materials so the resulting products would be high-quality, with high performance application to coat NPK granules and higher agronomic performance.”
+“MicroActive technology is available with different nutrient ratios that are based on the demands of the micronutrient market,” said Michel Castellani, Produquímica research and development manager.
+“It was essential to use high-quality raw materials to achieve the application rates needed to support higher agronomic performance.”

 “Coating one nutrient onto another, without losing adherence over time, and keeping the correct nutrient ratios was a great challenge during the research,” said Embrapa researcher Cauê Ribeiro.
 “Together, we developed a formula with enhanced performance features that is more environmentally friendly.”